In partnership with

 - Graduates training to teach English can get bursaries of £15,000 with a 2.2 or higher.

 - Graduates training to teach design and technology or history can access bursaries of £12,000 with a 2.2 or higher.

 - Graduates training to teach music or RE can get bursaries of £9,000 with a 2.2 or higher.

 - Graduates training on a primary maths specialist course or primary general (with maths) course can get bursaries of £6,000 if they have a 2.2 or higher.
 In all cases at least a B in A level maths (or equivalent) is also needed.

 Early career payments for maths

 If you teach maths, in addition to the above bursary or scholarship, you could get a £10,000 early career payment.
 You'll need to have completed a non-salaried teacher training course and received a bursary or scholarship in the 2018/19 or 2019/20 academic year.
 You will receive two payments of £5,000 after tax in your third and fifth years of teaching.
 If you are teaching in one of a number of specified areas in England, this increases to £7,500.
 You must have taught in a state-funded school in England since qualifying.
 Further details are available on GOV.UK.

 Loans and grants to cover tuition fees and maintenance

 Tuition fees have to be paid for postgraduate ITT courses and the amount of these will vary depending on the course and institution.
 Home and EU students on full-time and part-time courses may be eligible for a loan to cover tuition fees.
-This will not have to be repaid until you're working and earning over £21,000 a year.

 Home students may also be able to apply for a student maintenance loan to help with accommodation and living costs.